maeveSeasnan/maeveSeasnan/README.md

 # About Me

-My name is Maeve, and I'm a software development student with a growing interest in digital communications and leadership.
+My name is Maeve, and I'm an entry-level professional in software development with a growing interest in psychology and social work.

 - 🔭 I’ve recently completed my Associate of Applied Science in Software Development.
 - 🌱 I’m working toward my Bachelor of Arts in Psychology.